mongodb/docs/source/includes/fact-live-migration-perf-target-cluster.rst

   - :ref:`Scale up <scale-cluster-open-dialog>` the destination {+cluster+}
     to a tier with more processing power, bandwidth or disk IO.

+  - For the best migration experience, use at least an M40 {+cluster+}.
-  - When migrating large data sets, use M80 with 6000 IOPS disks or higher.
+    When migrating large data sets, use M80 with 6000 IOPS disks or higher.

-  - Set the minimum oplog window to 2-4 hours for the duration of the live migration process.
+  - To prevent unbounded growth of the oplog collection, :ref:`set a fixed oplog size <set-fixed-oplog-size>` for the duration of the live migration process.

   - To learn more, see :ref:`scale-cluster-open-dialog`
     and :ref:`cluster-config-options`.
+If you are observing performance issues even after you've followed these recommendations, :ref:`contact support <request-support>`.